hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 $ ./streaming_interpretation.py ../data/My\ Measurement.stream
 ```

-The sample file contains approximately 10 seconds of data from a 4-channel 3160 module, with the input channels connected as follows:
+The sample file contains approximately 10 seconds of data from a 4-channel Type 3160 module, with the input channels connected as follows:

 * Channel 1: CCLD microphone mounted on calibrator
 * Channel 2: CCLD accelerometer, disconnected a couple of seconds into the measurement to simulate transducer error